 The castle is absolutely huge.

 Bigger doesn’t always mean better, but in this case, it does.
-As one of the largest castle complexes in Europe, Spis Castle covers over 40,000 square meters.
-You’re allowed to walk around most of the perimeter, which means climbing the outer fortress walls.
-Just walking around the entire castle grounds takes at least 30 minutes!
+As one of the largest castle complexes in Europe, Spis Castle covers 41,426 square meters.
+Visitors are allowed to walk around most of the perimeter, which means climbing the outer fortress walls.
+Just walking around the entire castle grounds takes at least 30 minutes.
 Recent renovations have increasingly opened up new parts of the castle to the public, and it offers a dizzying array of rocky paths to follow and rooms to investigate.

 Rest your feet for a spell by relaxing on a stone window bench cut into the walls of a nobleman’s private chambers.
 High above the surrounding countryside, listen to legends of doomed princesses on the audio guide while enjoying warm summer breezes.

 Poke your head into the castle’s church to admire the wooden beams in the ceiling, the irregular rock patterns in the walls, and the light streaming in from tall, arched windows.